-(2) We have sent a letter to the Ministry of Municipal Affairs and Housing in support of the Township of Wilmot's application to implement a sanitary backwater valve program for residences and businesses located in the floodplain in New Hamburg.
+- We sent a letter to the Ministry of Municipal Affairs and Housing in December 2020 in support of the Township of Wilmot's application to implement a sanitary backwater valve program for residences and businesses located in the floodplain in New Hamburg.
 We applaud the Township for taking these steps to mitigate the effects of flooding.
 Here is a copy of the letter that was sent: http://nvecoboosters.com/valves.pdf

-(3) We have sent a letter to Mike Harris, MPP Kitchener-Conestoga, to request that he oppose and urge the removal of Schedule 6 in Bill 229, the proposed changes to the Conservation Authorities Act which would undermine efforts to conserve biodiversity and build resilience to climate change impacts.
-We also urged Mr. Harris to support proposals to protect more farmland, natural areas and freshwater sources.
+- We sent a letter to Mike Harris, MPP Kitchener-Conestoga, in November 2020 to request that he oppose and urge the removal of Schedule 6 in Bill 229, the proposed changes to the Conservation Authorities Act which would undermine efforts to conserve biodiversity and build resilience to climate change impacts.
+We also urged Mr. Harris to support proposals to protect more farmland, natural areas, and freshwater sources.
 Here is a copy of the letter that was sent: http://nvecoboosters.com/ConsAuth.pdf

-(4) We have endorsed a letter that opposes the Ontario Government’s proposal to remove the prohibition on aggregate extraction in the habitat of threatened and endangered species in the regional Natural Heritage System of the Greater Golden Horseshoe.
+- We endorsed a letter in July 2020 that opposes the Ontario Government’s proposal to remove the prohibition on aggregate extraction in the habitat of threatened and endangered species in the regional Natural Heritage System of the Greater Golden Horseshoe.

-(5) As part of our community activity, we are supporting the group Citizens for Safe Groundwater who are opposing the approval of a gravel pit in our community.
-To support their position, we submitted the following letter to the Township of Wilmot:
+6. As part of our community activity, we are supporting the group Citizens for Safe Groundwater who are opposing the approval of a gravel pit in our community.
+To support their position, we submitted the following letter to the Township of Wilmot in March 2020:

-(6) Along with 111 other organizations, we are requesting that the Government of Ontario retain the current mandate of the province’s 36 Conservation Authorities in protecting, restoring, and managing the watersheds where 95 percent of Ontarians reside.
+7. Along with 111 other organizations, we requested that the Government of Ontario retain the current mandate of the province’s 36 Conservation Authorities in protecting, restoring, and managing the watersheds where 95 percent of Ontarians reside.
 The following letter was sent to Premier Doug Ford on behalf of all 112 Ontario organizations: